TheGloriousGenesis/CS_Learning/Core_Python_and_Optimisation_techniques/README.md

 # ==Functional programming in Python==

+Passing functions as parameter to another function is one of the core aspects of functional programming

 # ==Context Managers==

 Allows allocation of resources only when needed.
 Basic example is the `with` example.